 - 1. Rule based compliancy to standard operating procedures - 2.
 Clarity of transmission (intelligibility) - 3.
 Accuracy (ratio of misinformation to correct) - 4.
 Relevancy (only what team member needs to do their job) - 5.
-Pacing (number of words per transmission) - Timeliness (optimum temporal information exchange)
+Pacing (number of words per transmission) - 6.
+Timeliness (optimum temporal information exchange)

-Speech communication data concression techniques will be implemented using various discourse analysis software programs e.g., Petri-net diagrams, Pathfinder linkages, to detect and analyze patterns of team communications.
-The Role of Communications in Team Situational Awareness:
+Speech communication data compression techniques will be implemented using various discourse analysis software programs e.g., Petri-net diagrams, Pathfinder linkages, to detect and analyze patterns of team communications.

 A scientific overview of a 3-year basic research program has been outlined that will foster scientific collaborations with government and university laboratories.
 The research will focus on the underlying mechanisms of adaptive team coordination to gain an understanding of the role of communications in enhancing and maintaining situational awareness in distributed team decision-making.
-The program overview discussed the research domain, scientific goal, sub-goals, approach, research paradigm, study ubjectives, measurement methodology, and verbal communication dependent measures.
+The program overview discussed the research domain, scientific goal, sub-goals, approach, research paradigm, study objectives, measurement methodology, and verbal communication dependent measures.